whw006/BENG-183-Project/ChIP-Seq-Lecture.md

    The bottom bar in the image shows the
    > evolutionary conservation measured across 44 vertebrate species, and darker shading represents slower evolution.

    From the figure we can see high amount of evolutionary divergence displayed by this transcription factor.
-They were able to show that a very small amount of binding sites were conserved between the species that they studied.
+Using this data the researchers were able to show that a very small amount of binding sites were conserved between the species that they studied and most binding sites were unique to each species.
 After identifying this relationship, these researchers attempted to determine the cause of the evolutionary divergence.

    ![](./img4.JPG)

    (Figure 1 from [4])

    This second image shows the binding motifs of two different transcription factors that were tested across multiple different species.
 It is easy to tell that the binding motif of the transcription factors did not change much between species.
 This shows that the evolutionary divergence was due to changes in the DNA sequence or configuration itself resulting in the differential binding sites seen across.
+This is just one potential application for ChIP-seq, but there are many other ways to use this method to discover more about gene regulation.